WojcioTrue/particle_background/README.md

 There are some values for plugin that you can change.
 All these values (except data-el-color), are interpreted as pixel values.

 ##### data-left-margin-start (default value=50):
 If nothing set, element will be generated in the left side of window, with left margin set between 0 and 50 px (value generated randomly).

 ##### data-min-dimension (default value=5):
-	minimal width and height of particle.
+Minimal width and height of particle.

 ##### data-max-dimension (default value=20):
-	maximum width and height of particle.
+Maximum width and height of particle.

 Size of particle is generated randomly between this two values.